-Quick and simple to use, our extension cost calculator will give you an accurate estimate as to how much to budget for your project, whatever the size.
+By answering a few questions in just a few minutes, our free extension cost calculator will produce, and email you, an accurate estimate as to how much you should budget for your project.

 Extension Cost Calculator

 Using the extension cost calculator is no substitute for professional advice and judgement, particularly where a property or design proposals have unusual features or a very high specification.
 Professional advice on build costs can be obtained from a Quantity Surveyor – visit www.ricsfirms.com to find a firm in your area.

 Future plc will not be under any legal liability in respect of any mis-statement, error or omission contained within the data used by the Extension Cost Calculator, or the reliance any person may place thereon.

 These terms and conditions are guaranteed by and constructed in accordance with English law with English courts having exclusive jurisdiction.

 Extension costs vary across the UK and so it is important to enter the post code for the property which is to be extended.
 Material costs tend to vary only marginally across the UK reflecting the cost of delivery over larger distances in more remote locations.
 Labour rates vary significantly, with Central London being the highest, followed by Greater London, Home Counties etc. The lowest labour costs are in Northern Ireland, Wales the North East and North West.

 Although the cost of many of the construction elements such as the foundations, and superstructure do not vary at all based on quality, the cost of external roof and wall cladding, windows and doors, flooring, fixtures and fittings, and renewables can potentially double the cost of building the same house compared to a standard specification.